it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### No Single Points of Failure

 Product reliability is protected against any one system component failing by providing redundancy of critical components.

+### Deny application execution by default

+Implement default-deny technologies (such as AppLocker) to only permit applications on an allow-list to execute on the product.

+> An allow-list of acceptable applications should be established by the vendor based on the use-cases of the application.

+Applies to: Vendor provided hardware

+Method: Derived

+Reference: CIS EIAT 17